 This ranges from simply increasing the speed of the car, demanding faster reactions to prevent your bonnet from becoming one with another vehicle, to a fly buzzing around each ear intermittently to distract you from listening intently to the traffic.
 There's even a boss of sorts to contend with where you'll have to avoid incoming bullets.

 Dodge your way through 27 chaptersTo really try and confuse you, there will be certain noises that you're supposed to drive towards like the ring of a bicycle bell, which earns you one life back.
 In isolation that's not too difficult but when you throw in other elements it can become surprisingly tricky and undeniably helps Blind Drive stay interesting for far longer than it would have otherwise.

 And ultimately, it's a game you can play entirely without looking down at your phone, which is pretty awesome.
 Since the only controls are tapping on either side of the screen, the audio is all you need.
 Even the number of lives you have left is communicated to you by that chime you hear when you forget to put your seatbelt on, which is a cute detail.

-Despite this, the game's UI is very sleek and, somewhat ironically, worth watching even though there's no need to.
-Whenever your speed greatly increases the typical blurring effects are applied to give that sense of going faster whilst there are some trippy rainbow coloured effects whenever you smash into an ice cream van – which restores life and affords you an additional mistake.
+Despite this, the game's UI is very sleek and, somewhat ironically, worth watching, even though there's no need.
+Whenever your speed greatly increases, the typical blurring effects are applied to give that sense of going faster.
+Elsewhere, there are some trippy rainbow coloured effects whenever you smash into an ice cream van – which restores life and affords you an additional mistake.
 It's very stylishly presented.

 Whether you decide to fully immerse yourself into the whole blindfold scenario or stare at your screen whilst you play, there's plenty of fun to be had with Blind Drive.
 It absolutely stands out in the mobile realm as something a little bit different, even if the story isn't going to be universally loved.